zeta-chain/docs/docs/users/zetahub/connect-wallet.md

 sidebar_position: 2
 ---

-# How to Connect Wallet on ZetaHub
+# Connect Wallet on ZetaHub

 When you enter ZetaHub, you will be prompted to connect your wallet during the onboarding steps.